 - Call your surgeon about coming to the doctor's office or emergency room.

-- The GT needs to be replaced within 2 hours.
+- The GT needs to be replaced within two hours.

 - Travel with a 14Fr.
-Foley Catheter, luberfax, paper towels or, better yet, make sure that you always carry a replacement tube (MICKey button) of the same size.
+Foley catheter, Lubrifax, paper towels or, better yet, make sure that you always carry a replacement tube (MIC-KEY button) of the same size.

 - The child should be sitting or positioned on his/her right side with the head of bed elevated.

-- Set up tube feeding on feeding pump as per home care company.
+- Set up tube feeding on feeding pump as instructed by the home care company.

 Allows the feeding back up into an empty syringe instead of vomiting.